Phil Robertson (sailor)

 Phil Robertson (born 1987) is a New Zealand sailor.
-He is best known for his role as driver of the Canada SailGP Team in seasons 3 and 4 of SailGP after a successful season as driver of developing teams China SailGP Team in 2019 and Spain SailGP Team in 2021.
+He is the current driver of Red Bull Italy SailGP Team having previously driven for Canada SailGP Team in seasons 3 and 4 of SailGP after successful seasons as driver of developing teams China SailGP Team in 2019 and Spain SailGP Team in 2021.

 Phil was born and raised in Auckland, New Zealand and sailed with his family from a very young age.
 He started competitive racing at the age of 10 and currently resides in Sweden.

 Career highlights

 2012 – Achieved Bronze in the ISAF Match Racing World Championship.

 2013 – Achieved Bronze in the ISAF Match Racing World Championship.

 2016 – won World Championship World Match Racing Tour as part of team Phil Robertson Racing.

 2017 – won World Championship M32 World representing New Zealand.

 2018 – won World Championship M32 World representing China.

 2019 – won World Championship World Match Racing Tour as part of team ChinaOne Ningbo.

 2019 – Achieved Bronze in the 2019 SailGP championship leading China SailGP Team.